 The B.S. program teaches basic physics to prepare you for graduate school, offering mathematics and research experiences integrated with physics concepts.

 Either a B.A. or B.S. degree may be earned in physics with support work in the sciences or business.
 This concentration provides career-oriented skills based on the offerings of other departments.

 An internship is required as part of the B.S. degree, and students are encouraged to apply to summer research programs throughout the country.

 A background in mathematics and basic computer skills is helpful.
 Mathematics and chemistry combine well with physics as a second major or a minor concentration.

 Emory & Henry offers an opportunity to begin an engineering program in a liberal arts setting.
-The bachelor’s degree program is completed in cooperation with a selected engineering school, with a choice of three combinations leading to a degree from Emory & Henry or from both schools over a period of five to six years.
+The bachelor’s degree program is completed in cooperation with a selected engineering school, with a choice of four combinations leading to a degree from Emory & Henry or from both schools over a period of five to six years.
 Most recently, Emory & Henry students have continued their study of engineering at Virginia Tech, the University of Tennessee at Knoxville, and Rose-Hulman University.

 Although this program is oriented mostly toward students in the physical sciences, a combined degree program in certain fields is available to students from the life sciences, behavioral sciences, and humanities.
 The basic engineering program is intended to prepare you for any of the engineering fields, providing the fundamental coursework for the fields of chemical, civil, electrical, electronic, or mechanical engineering.
 Students interested in pursuing biomedical engineering take additional courses in biology and/or chemistry.